transcom/mymove-docs/docs/backend/guides/use-stateless-services-with-app-context.md

 associated with a logger so that we can correlate log messages in a single request.

-See [ADR 0064](https://github.com/transcom/mymove/blob/master/docs/adr/0064-use-stateless-services-with-context.md) for more background.
+See [ADR 0064 Use Stateless Services with Context](/docs/adrs/0064-use-stateless-services-with-context.md) for more background.

 The way we achieve that goal is by storing the DB connection, logger, and session inside an instance of `appcontext.AppContext`, and requiring all